reconfigurable-ml-pipeline/ipa/README.md

 2. [**Pipeline System**](pipelines): IPA inference pipeline management system uses a combination of open source technologies and self made modules.
 A forked version of [MLServer](https://mlserver.readthedocs.io/en/stable/) available in [here](MLServer) is used as the backend of the serving platform of model containers and queues.
 Each of the five inference pipelines introduced in the paper are availalbe in [pipelines](pipelines) folder.
 The pipelines containers are available in [pipelines/mlserver-centralized](pipelines/mlserver-centralized), the containers of queue and router are also available in [queue](pipelines/queue/) and [router](pipelines/router/).
 The router is the central request distributer for making the connections between model containers.
 Queue is also the central queue for stage of the infernece pipeline.

-3. [**Adapter**](optimizer) This folder contains the [optimizer/adapter.py](optimizer/adapter.py) which is the apater module that periodically checks the state of the Kuberntes cluster and modifiies the state of the cluster through [Kubernetes Python API](https://github.com/kubernetes-client/python).
+3. [**Adapter**](optimizer) This folder contains the [optimizer/adapter.py](optimizer/adapter.py) which is the apater module that periodically checks the state of the Kuberntes cluster and modifies the state of the cluster through [Kubernetes Python API](https://github.com/kubernetes-client/python).
 The logic of the Gurobi solver and simulating the pipeline are also available in other files in the same folder.

 4. [**External Load generation module**](load_tester): This module is responsible for generating different load patterns in the paper.
 It uses load patterns from the Twitter trace dataset explained in the paper.